gaepdit/SWGW/src/EfRepository/EF-README.md

 2. Open a command prompt to the "./src/EfRepository/" folder.

+3. Run the following command

+	`dotnet tool install --global dotnet-ef`

-3. Run the following command with an appropriate migration name:
+4. Run the following command with an appropriate migration name:

    `dotnet ef migrations add NAME_OF_MIGRATION --msbuildprojectextensionspath ..\..\.artifacts\EfRepository\obj\`